 Regarding anything we humans do in life, there are usually two potential approaches: the quick way and the right way, with all of our actions and efforts falling somewhere in line on that spectrum.
-This specimen fell victim to someone routing pickup cavities the quick way – with a hand held Dremel tool – so we will be focusing on doing pickup routes the right way, which is usually a much longer and more tedious process.
+This specimen fell victim to someone routing pickup cavities the quick way – with a hand held Dremel tool – so I will be focusing on doing pickup routes the right way, which is usually a much longer and more tedious process.
 Of course, having to fix someone else’s questionable work often complicates things and makes for a much bigger job than just having it done right the first time.

 Here’s how the pickup cavities looked when Jordan took delivery of the instrument:

 As you can see, the pickup routes are rather poorly done – the lines aren’t straight, the work is sloppy, and they are far larger than necessary.
 I’m gonna talk about how I’m going to fix this.
 Since the pickups Jordan wants to install are smaller than these cavities, the first thing I have to do is cover them with custom made inlays, into which I can cut the proper holes.
 Together, we decided to go with something similar to a P-90 shape to cover the height adjustment tabs.
 However, since the shape we need is a little different than a P-90, I have to first make a custom routing template by hand.

 Now I can use this template to cut the recesses for the inlays.

 The next step is to make the inlays.
 I went with ebony because it’ll look nice with the black pickups and have a nice pickup bezel aesthetic.

 Once they’re glued in I can level them out and polish them.
 (Jordan opted out of doing any further finish work, which would have required over spraying the entire guitar, so I went with the hand oiled look instead.)

 Phase one is complete.
 This guitar is already looking a lot better!
 Now I need to make a second template for the pickups themselves.